Infrared Quantum Electrodynamics and the Rayleigh-Jeans Physics: Planck distribution for IR-QED clouds and its Rayleigh--Jeans limit

 In the continuum limit, summing over all Berry sectors gives the energy density per unit frequency,

 Assuming that a dominant sector $a=a_\star$ governs the infrared regime, or that all sectors can be encoded in an effective factor $F_{\rm eff}(\omega)$ defined as

 one obtains the compact expression

-Equation~\eqref{eq:Planck_clouds} represents the \emph{Planck law for IR-QED clouds}: it retains the familiar functional form of black-body radiation, but the role of $\hbar\omega$ is now played by the cloud energy $\varepsilon_{\mathbf{k},a}$, which embeds the quantized Berry contribution.
+{At this level, Berry-phase effects enter through the effective cloud energy $\varepsilon_{\mathbf{k}}=\hbar\omega F_{\rm eff}(\omega)$, while the standard phase-space density of electromagnetic modes is preserved.
+Any infrared modification induced by the Berry holonomy is therefore encoded in the factor $F_{\rm eff}(\omega)$ rather than in an explicit change of the mode-counting factor.} Equation~\eqref{eq:Planck_clouds} represents the \emph{Planck law for IR-QED clouds}: it retains the familiar functional form of black-body radiation, but the role of $\hbar\omega$ is now played by the cloud energy $\varepsilon_{\mathbf{k},a}$, which embeds the quantized Berry contribution.
 In the limit $F_{\rm eff}(\omega)\!\to\!1$, the usual Planck spectrum of bare photons is recovered.